officialpatoo/omni/README.md

     - **Translate**: Instantly translate responses to other languages (e.g., Spanish).
     - **Expand**: Elaborate on ideas and get more detailed explanations.
     - **Improve Prompt**: Get suggestions on how to refine your prompts for better AI responses.
-- **User Authentication**: Secure sign-up and login functionality using Firebase Authentication.
+- **User Authentication**: Secure sign-up and login functionality using Firebase Authentication, including Google, GitHub, and Facebook providers.
 - **Persistent Chat History**: Your conversations are saved locally, allowing you to resume them at any time.
 Manage your chats with options to rename or delete sessions.
 - **Profile & Settings Management**: A dedicated page to manage your user profile and application preferences, including theme selection (light/dark/system).
 - **Responsive Design**: A clean, modern UI built with Tailwind CSS and ShadCN UI that looks great on both desktop and mobile devices.